-Under the inport nodes in the menu tree
+These settings are found under the inport nodes in the menu tree.

-If you use port 0 it is easier to test Viz Mosart, as this port is hardwired to the Reload Rundown function.
+If you use port 0 it becomes very easy to test Mosart, as this is hardwired to the Reload Rundown function.

 This requires two pieces of wire, ~20cm, stripped (and preferably tinned) at the end.

 To set up the box for generating an input test pulse, interconnect the terminal strip ground connector for power supply ground (the outermost VCC connector) with the outermost GND connector, across the box.
 This establishes a common ground between power supply side and the input logic circuits.

 It is not possible to simply take the output of one output port and feeding it straight back to the input side, as the outputs are meant for relay circuits (“current drivers” - very low voltage)

 The 12 in 12 out version requires an external relay